-- xi.
+xii.
 False Information.
-The CSHO will explain that, if the employer knowingly provides false information relating to efforts to correct cited conditions or in records required to be maintained or in any other matter related to the Act, criminal penalties are specified in the Act. - xii.
+The CSHO will explain that if the employer knowingly provides false information relating to efforts to correct cited conditions or in records required to be maintained or in any other matter related to the act, criminal penalties may be assessed as specified in the act.

+xiii.
 Employee Discrimination.
-The CSHO will emphasize that the Act prohibits employers from discharging or discriminating in any way against an employee who has exercised any right under the Act, including the right to make safety or health complaints or to request an OSH inspection.
-Complaints from employees who believe they have been discriminated against will be evaluated by the Employment Discrimination Bureau (EDB).
-If the investigation discloses a probable violation of employee rights, the EDB may initiate legal action on behalf of employees whose rights have been violated. - xiii.
+The CSHO will emphasize that the act prohibits employers from discharging or discriminating in any way against an employee who has exercised any right under the act, including the right to make safety or health complaints or to request an OSH inspection.
+Complaints from employees who believe they have been discriminated against will be evaluated by the Retaliatory Employment Discrimination Bureau (REDB).
+If the investigation discloses a probable violation of employee rights, the REDB may initiate legal action on behalf of employees whose rights have been violated.

+xiv.
 Variances.
-The CSHO will explain that the Act permits the employer to apply to the Commissioner for a temporary variance from a newly promulgated standard if the employer is unable to comply by the effective date because of the unavailability of materials, equipment, or technical personnel.
+The CSHO will explain that the act permits the employer to apply to the commissioner for a temporary variance from a newly promulgated standard if the employer is unable to comply by the effective date because of the unavailability of materials, equipment, or technical personnel.
 The employer may also apply for a permanent variance from a standard if the employer believes that the facilities or methods of operation at the establishments under consideration are at least as safe and healthful as would be ensured by the OSH standard.
 All variance applications must be submitted in writing and must include all applicable items specified in NCGS 95-132.
-More complete information on variance protocol is contained in OPN 118.
-Employers should be directed to the Education, Training and Technical Assistance (ETTA) Bureau. - xiv.
+More complete information on variance protocol is contained in OPN 118 - Administration of Variance Requests and Related Records.
+Employers should be directed to ETTA.

+xv.
 Small Business Administration Loans.
+If asked by the employer, the CSHO will explain that the Small Business Administration does not currently provide either direct or guaranteed loans for compliance with occupational safety and health standards.

+xvi.
+Referral Inspection.

-If asked by the employer, the CSHO will explain that the Small Business Administration does not currently provide either direct or guaranteed loans for compliance with occupational safety and health standards. - xv.
-Referral Inspection. - A. When applicable, the CSHO will explain that apparent serious violations which have been observed during the inspection, but which are not within the scope of the CSHO's expertise, will be subject to referral to the district supervisor and, as a result, additional inspections may be scheduled at a later date. - B. The CSHO will explain other related sites may be subject to referral for inspection when there is evidence that compliance problems identified in an initial inspection at one site may be present at other sites controlled by the employer.
+- A. When applicable, the CSHO will explain that apparent serious violations which have been observed during the inspection, but which are not within the scope of the CSHO's expertise, will be subject to referral to the district supervisor and, as a result, additional inspections may be scheduled at a later date. - B. The CSHO will explain other related sites may be subject to referral for inspection when there is evidence that compliance problems identified in an initial inspection at one site may be present at other sites controlled by the employer.
 The CSHO will consult with their supervisor and bureau chief before initiating an inspection at other sites controlled by the employer, and depending on the locations of the other sites, this may require coordination among supervisors.
 These types of inspections will be coded as referrals, but otherwise coded and conducted the same as the initial inspection.